17 Takeaways from the NYU REIT Symposium

 - Life sciences companies and tech occupiers are now competing for the same type of office space in urban clusters, noted Joel S. Marcus, CEO of Alexandria Real Estate Equities.
 “It is the collision of two industries fighting for the same locations.
 We are seeing it in Cambridge and San Francisco, and it will continue,” Marcus said.
 “You’ll see some secondary locations emerge for tech in two to five years.
 Seattle and Austin just experienced that.”

-- In 10 years, 75 percent of the workforce will be made up of Millennials, and their preferred work styles, pace of doing business and demands are different from previous generations, said Anthony E. Malkin, chairman and CEO of Empire State Realty Trust.
+- When asked about any surprising developments that might occur within the next two years, Anthony E. Malkin, chairman and CEO of Empire State Realty Trust, said people will be surprised about the impact created by the Millennial generation and their household formation.
 He referred to office investments in “urban-centric environments” as “a good bet.”

-Note: Editors' Note: A quote about the Millennials' share of the workforce in 10 years' timeattributed to Anthony E. Malkin, CEO of Empire State Realty Trust, has been updated to reflect Malkin's comments.